 Long-term Effects if Left Untreated

 Ignoring plantar fasciitis can lead to ongoing pain and potential complications.
-Over time, the foot may adjust to the discomfort by changing how it moves, which can cause strain on other areas like the knees and lower back.
+Over time, the foot may adjust to the discomfort by changing its movement, which can cause strain on other areas, such as the knees and lower back.
 Finding the right walking shoes for plantar fasciitis can help manage symptoms and prevent further issues.

 Key Features to Look For in the Best Shoes for Plantar Fasciitis